paratodoslositios-design/vendorhub-appdefinitivo/README.md

    - `DATABASE_URL`: Your database connection string
 4. Deploy!

-The easiest way to deploy is using the [Vercel Platform](https://vercel.com).
+The [Vercel Platform](https://vercel.com) is also a great option for Next.js apps.

 ## Environment Variables